aygul-p/AP_CV_Projects/README.md

-Based on Revenue, the clients spend money for books and grocery the most:
+Based on revenue data, clients spend the most on books and groceries.